dwichandra/talkingcities/README.md

 Talking Cities project was the name adopted from the final coursework of the first Author (dwichandra) for proposing Smart Cities communication framework and protocol.

-The loose Arabic translation of the word Talking Cities is Hadeeth Modon, which give birth to the division of the function and element of Talking Cities.
+The loose Arabic translation of the word Talking Cities is Hadeeth Modon, which gives birth to the division of the function and element of Talking Cities.

-- Hadeeth, means talking, is the group of function and modules covering the communication and data exchange
+- Hadeeth, means talking, is the group of functions and modules covering the communication and data exchange
-- Modon, means city, is the group of function and modules covering the data storage, security, and access control within each city
+- Modon, means city, is the group of functions and modules covering the data storage, security, and access control within each city